mrcavalcanti/mosaicoo-plugin-sdk-go/data/contract_docs/timeseries.md

      This is because sorting is generally expensive in terms of resources, and is best done by the database behind a datasource in most cases.

 [^4]:
      I don't believe our current SQL datasources strictly follow this, but some Azure ones do.
-This was either due to miscommunication about the intent of this format and the upgrade to Grafana 8 and/or lack of understanding about breaking changes, or both.
+This was either due to miscommunication about the intent of this format and the upgrade to Mosaicoo 8 and/or lack of understanding about breaking changes, or both.

 [^5]:
      This transformation happens when queried with "Format As=Time Series".
 The problem with the transformation happening at this stage of the pipeline is that while it does give the user Time Series for a common Time Series in Table format, it makes it so the "Table View" of the data doesn't like up with SQL returns from their query. **TODO: Define this general concept later, maybe call it "What you see is _NOT_ what you get", "Data Miscommunication", something.** This means we either need to return two things (sort of like exemplars?), or the operation should be moved, or something else.